FelixdelasPozas/TranslucentMPlayer/readme.md

 * [MPlayer](http://www.mplayerhq.hu/).

 # Install

-Download and execute the latest installer from the [releases](https://github.com/FelixdelasPozas/TranslucentMPlayer/releases) page.
+Translucent MPlayer is available for Windows 7 onwards.
+You can download the latest installer from the [releases page](https://github.com/FelixdelasPozas/TranslucentMPlayer/releases).
+Neither the application or the installer are digitally signed so the system will ask for approval before running it the first time.

 # Screenshots